mourakf/mourakf/README.md

-# Olá, Hallo!
+# Hallo!

-## About me
+## 👩‍💻 About me
-- 💻 I’m currently working as a chatbot developer.
+- 💻 I’m currently working as a chatbot developer;
-- 📑 Enrolled in System Analysis and Development degree.
+- 📑 Enrolled in System Analysis and Development degree;
-- 🧱 Current tecnologies: Javascript, Nodejs, Github, Jira and such.
+- 🧱 Current tecnologies: Javascript, Nodejs, Python, Git and such;
-- 🌱 Focusing on continuous self improvement and self learning;
+- 🌱 Focusing on continuous self improvement and self learning.
 >

-## Interests
+## ✨Interests
 - Backend development
 - API REST
 - Software automation